 Keeping baby warm

-This is what I worried about most.
+This is what I worried about most when camping with a baby.
 When I first took our little girl camping it was summer and she was seventeen weeks old.
-At night she wore a vest, a baby grow, a baby sleeping bag, a light blanket on top with a hat and mitts.
+At night she wore a vest, a baby onesie, a baby sleeping bag, a light blanket on top with a hat and mitts.
 Her little face did feel a bit cool in the middle of the night but she was otherwise generally a nice warm temperature.
 She slept better than most nights so I presume she was feeling ok!
 At first I did not use the hat and mitts but she felt cold without them.
+I think this amount of layering was only really required when our daughter was a newborn.
+Our boy was always such a hot baby, he never needed it, even in the same temperatures.
+Best to have a few extra layers just in case.

-Plenty of sun cream, a sun hat, pram weather cover, insect repellent and citronella candles.
+If you need to create shade during the day, bringing a gazebo is probably the best way of doing so!
+Plenty of sun cream, a sun hat, insect repellent and citronella candles.
 I also brought a mosquito net to put over the top of the portable cot (can you tell mosquitoes love me).
 I always like to bring over-the-counter baby analgesia in case of any teething issues.
-A solar shower is awesome even if you are on a serviced site.
-You can bath baby in or outside the tent in a bucket.
-You can either pour the solar water into the bucket or pore it over her like a proper shower.

 Baby food and sterilising